 Waitrose employees asked for - and received - more equipment and more storage space as a result.
 In workplaces where space is at a premium, we often suggest storage walls.
 These clever units are cupboards built over a whole wall and can hold a large amount of useful stuff!

-If you want to make your staff happier, talk to us about giving your workspace a refresh with our unique, bespoke designs.
+If you want to make your staff happier with an office fit out or refurbishment, talk to us about giving your workspace a refresh with our unique, bespoke designs.